 One of the important functions of EarthRates is to bring scientists together.
-Thus far, we have supported two focused workshops-one for

-Setting Scientific Priorities for the Sedimentary Crust (Figure 3).
+Thus far, we have supported two focused workshops-one for paleolimnologists interested in engaging with NEOTOMA, one on Conservation Paleobiology-- as well as one large, all hands workshop: Setting Scientific Priorities for the Sedimentary Crust (Figure 3).
 Based on proposals from an open call in September, 2017, we will sponsor 4 more small workshops in 2018 (Table 1).
 Our next call for small workshop proposals will be March 1, 2018.
 We anticipate the focus of these workshops to be on deep time.